moonquddus/moons-fe-data-solution/README.md

 - e2e and functional tests would have been cool as well
 - FE & BE models are very tightly coupled right now.
 A frontend application should theoretically be able to absorb and transform data from any generic BE service.
 In the future, I would have created a monolithic `Chart` model that included both the data points, and had an `comments` field as well.
 This model fits what FE is trying to achieve better.
 And probably would have kept it in a `chart-store` with redux
 - The act of commenting is at heart, a collaborative experience.
 I know RTK's api middleware has lots of handy features for frequently fetching new data (eg polling) and we can use websockets to keep a live connection if we wanted to.
+- The shared chart could have had its own navbar - but one that encourages the user to log in, or create their own account

 ### Let's chat!